 Everyone loves a good scare!
-What better way to scare your Halloween guests than with a gory meal?
+What better way to scare your Halloween guests than with scary food?
 I know, you are thinking about the kid’s stuff – peeled grape eyeballs and chocolate pudding with gummy worms sticking out of it.
 I’m talking about adult food with flavor that looks too scary to eat.

 Food can be indentified by sight alone – when you see an onion, you know what to expect when you taste it.
 Although sight is not technically a part of taste, it certainly influences perception.